 The primary responsibility of the Audit Committee is to oversee our financial reporting process on behalf of the Board, to oversee the activities of our internal audit function, to appoint the independent registered public accounting firm, and to report the results of the Committee's activities to the Board.
 Management has the primary responsibility for the financial statements and reporting process, including the systems of internal control, and Ernst & Young LLP (the independent registered public accounting firm) is responsible for auditing and reporting on those financial statements and our internal control structure.
-The Committee reviewed and discussed with management and the independent registered public accounting firm our audited financial statements as of and for the year ended December 31, 2013.
+The Committee reviewed and discussed with management and the independent registered public accounting firm our audited financial statements as of and for the year ended December 31, 2014.

-During 2013, the Audit Committee conducted 11 meetings, four of which were in person and seven of which were telephonic.
+During 2014, the Audit Committee conducted eleven meetings, four of which were in person and seven of which were telephonic.
 The Committee chairperson and other members of the Committee each quarter reviewed and commented on the earnings news release and interim financial statements contained in SEC Form 10-Qs, and met and discussed our draft Annual Report on SEC Form 10-K with the chief financial officer, general counsel, controller, and independent registered public accounting firm prior to filing and public release.
-The Committee also requested and received a comprehensive review of the company's Enterprise Risk Management (ERM) program, including identification of major risks facing the company.
-Major risks identified were presented to the Board in discussion of risk topics.
+The Committee also surveyed the Board and management and, as part of the company's Enterprise Risk Management (ERM) program, identified specific risk topics that the Committee directed be addressed in presentations to the Board, including cybersecurity risk.
 In addition, the Committee reviewed and ratified its Charter.